-Literacy programs that the Leacock Foundation supports help equip students to become strong readers and writers, and contribute to making a positive impact on students’ grades, academic achievement and self esteem.
-Literacy levels are connected to most of the pressing social and economic issues around the world including unemployment, poverty, health, rates of incarceration, social assistance, and child well-being, and with improved literacy rates come improvements in all of these areas.
+Literacy programs offered by the Leacock Foundation help equip students to become strong readers and writers, and contribute to making a positive impact on students’ grades, academic achievement and self-esteem.

-Leadership programs supported by Leacock provide youth relevant skills development in teamwork, time management, goal-setting, confidence, and communication.
-Ultimately, leadership capabilities enable positive growth and life skills learning that youth will pass on to their peers and other members of their communities.
+Leadership programs offered by the Leacock Foundation provide youth relevant skills development in teamwork, time management, goal-setting, confidence, and communication.
+Leadership capabilities enable positive growth and life skills learning that youth will pass on to their peers and other members of their communities.